GeoMOER/moer-mpg-data-analysis/docs/units/_unit08/unit08-02_generalized_additive_models.md

 ## Multiple R-squared:  0.6567,	Adjusted R-squared:  0.6395
 ## F-statistic: 38.26 on 1 and 20 DF,  p-value: 4.833e-06
 ```
-Provided that all the assumptions relevant for linear models are met, x is significant and the model explains about 0.6567 percent of the variation in the data set.
+Provided that all the assumptions relevant for linear models are met, x is significant and the model explains about 0.6567 percent of the variation in the dataset.

 One might think that replacing `lm` with `mgcv:gam` (i.e. the gam function from the mgcv package) would be enough to turn our model in an additive model.
 However, this is not true.
-In fact, `gam` with (it's default) gaussian family acts exactly as the `lm` function if the same forumla is supplied.
+In fact, `gam` with (its default) gaussian family acts exactly as the `lm` function if the same forumla is supplied.
 We will show this by plotting the gam-based regression line (dotted, red) on top of the one from the linear model above (grey).

 ```r
 gammod <- gam(y ~ x, data = df, familiy = gaussian())